-The Office of Graduate Studies is pleased to announce the creation of the Adel Ait-Ghezala Graduate Research Fellowship.
-This research fellowship is available to graduate students who are full-time enrolled students in a master's or doctoral program at American University.
-The fellowship is intended to support applied, educational or policy-relevant research programs designed to improve the lives of the citizens of developing countries.
+The Office of Graduate Studies and Research is pleased to announce that applications are now being accepted for the 2nd annual Adel Ait-Ghezala Graduate Research Fellowships.
+These research fellowships are available to graduate students who are full-time enrolled students in a master's or doctoral program at American University.
+The fellowships are intended to support applied, educational or policy-relevant research programs designed to improve the lives of the citizens of developing countries.
 This is a competitive fellowship.
 Students must be making satisfactory academic progress (SAP) toward their degrees in order to be eligible.

 The supported research activity may occur in any developing country.
 The fellowship will support applied, educational or policy-related research programs and, in particular, projects implemented and executed in partnership with a recognized, reputable local agency or organization.
 The funds are to be used to support expenses associated with the direct costs of research.
-In the current award cycle, students may be awarded up to $1,000.00.
+Students may be awarded up to $1,500.00.